 John N. Sharifi, Director

-Professor Sharifi has been a faculty member at the law school since 2008 and currently teaches Evidence and Trial Practice.
+Professor Sharifi has been a faculty member at the law school since 2008 and currently teaches Evidence and Advanced Evidence.
 His scholarly interests concern criminal litigation, and his work is published in The American Criminal Law Review, The American Journal of Trial Advocacy, and the Akron Law Review.
 He was appointed Director of the National Trial Team in 2015.
 Since assuming that role, CUA has achieved numerous distinctions in advocacy and won the national championship at the 2019 National Trial Competition.
-Professor Sharifi has twice been honored by the student body as Adjunct Professor of the Year.
+He has twice been honored by the student body as Adjunct Professor of the Year.

-Professor Mervis has been an adjunct faculty member at CUA Law since 2014.
-In addition to her work with the National Trial Team, she currently teaches Trial Practice.
+Professor Cloud has been an adjunct faculty member at Catholic Law since 2014.
+In addition to her work with the National Mock Trial Team, she currently teaches Trial Practice.

 Professor Cloud heads the legal training practice at KNP Communications.
 In that capacity, she leads presentation skills training programs at many of the country’s largest law firms.
 Her clients include WilmerHale, Cleary Gottlieb, and Crowell & Moring, as well as leading practitioners in advocacy and public policy.
 She has also provided presentation skills training for NASA engineers, recording industry executives, and healthcare professionals.